KauzClay/docs-tap/supply-chain/platform-engineering/explanation/components.hbs.md

 {{> 'partials/supply-chain/beta-banner' }}

 ![core-concepts-component.jpg](./images/core-concepts-component.jpg)

-Components encapsulate the work to be done in composable and reusable pieces.
+Components encapsulate the work to be performed in composable and reusable pieces.
 Components are analogous to steps, stages, jobs, and tasks in other CI/CD offerings.
-Components are unique from other CI/CD offerings in three distinct ways:
+Components are different to other CI/CD offerings in three distinct ways:

-1. Component configuration requirements are declared, static, and enforced.
+- Component configuration requirements are declared, static, and enforced.
 The configuration is used to build a `Workload` resource that is strongly-typed and well-documented.

-2. Components are observed by users through a strict error-reporting API.
+- Components are observed by users through a strict error-reporting API.

-3. Components can exhibit re-entrant behavior.
+- Components can exhibit reentrant behavior.
 If you define a resumption for a component, the resumption can trigger new workload runs.
 This keeps the stored information about the component in transient dependencies within the component.
 For more information, see [Resumptions](resumptions.hbs.md).

 These design constraints exist to:

-1. Simplify the end-user experience: Provides a single, well-defined API and a way of mitigating errors if they arise.
+- Simplify the end-user experience by providing a single, well-defined API and a way of mitigating errors if they arise.

-2. Simplify the authoring experience: Requires minimal Kubernetes experience to construct supply chains that meet your organization's needs.
+- Simplify the authoring experience by requiring only minimal Kubernetes experience to construct supply chains that meet your organization's needs.

 <!--
 [SupplyChain]: ./supply-chains.hbs.md